napahlm/react-django/README.md

 react
 material-ui

 Frontend is managed as an app like the API/backend.
-Default folders are omitted in visualization.

 ├── frontend/
 │   ├── node_modules/